 An effective search also takes into account other variables than the full-text score when ranking search results.
 Artificial intelligence or e-shop administrator can change it.
 When using artificial intelligence, the search may rank the results according to seasonality, margin, seller, or other metrics considering the business benefits for the e-shop, thereby creating an optimal product ranking that will promote the likelihood of conversion.

 When ranking products manually, a good search should allow for so-called product prioritization.
 This means that the administrator can manually set which products/brands/categories should appear on the first positions of search results.
 The key can also be the saleability/clickability of products or an effort to highlight new products.
 Or on the contrary, to highlight products, that need to boost sales.
 Products performance needs a constant follow-up so that if highlighting a product didn’t help, you can stop it anytime.
 It would thus unnecessarily occupy the place of products with better sales potential in the search results.

 Filters also help customers choose products.
 They can be used to narrow down the selection when there are too many search results.
-The more different kinds of products there are in an e‑shop, the more filters are needed.
-However, when there are too many filters, they become intricate and worsen the e‑shop UX.
+The more different kinds of products there are in an e-shop, the more filters are needed.
+However, when there are too many filters, they become intricate and worsen the e-shop UX.
 Therefore, it is best to use dynamic and, ideally, also personalized filters.
-Filtering by size will not be relevant for fruits, as will the consumption date, will not be make sense for books.
+Filtering by size will not be relevant for fruits, as well as the consumption date will not make sense for books.

 Unoptimized search achieves an average no-results search rate of approximately 13% across various segments.
 While with optimized searches it is 1–5%.